 In 1925, during Bishop Horner’s renaissance, the present day Church of the Holy Cross was built.
 The congregation has grown and now serves a wide area of Watauga and Avery counties.
 In 1982, the Church of the Holy Cross was admitted as a full parish into the Diocese of Western North Carolina.

 Located at 645 Herb Thomas Road off Mast Gap Road, Valle Crucis | 828.963.4609

 This rustic chapel was built in the mid-nineteenth century by William West Skiles and his dedicated congregation; a labor of love for a small community.
 Perched on a hillside, the church is surrounded by the breathtaking mountain woodlands of Valle Crucis.
 St. John’s Church lies three miles from Holy Cross Episcopal Church, whose congregation has tended this historical venue for decades.

-Sunday Services from Memorial Day Weekend through Labor Day Weekend:
+Sunday Services are held at Holy Cross Church 8:30 AM and 11:00 AM every Sunday (except from Memorial Day Weekend through Labor Day Weekend.)

 2495 Broadstone Road | Phone: 828.963.6085